Magnetohydrodynamic stability of magnetars in the ultrastrong field regime I: The core: Numerical calculation of stability criteria

 \section{Numerical calculation of stability criteria}

 The properties of the stellar model discussed in Section~\ref{sec:BackgroundModel} and the thermodynamic derivatives of $u_M$ discussed in Section~\ref{sec:Thermodynamics} are the only inputs required to compute the local stability criteria from Section~\ref{sec:StabilityAnalysis}.
 Before doing so, we compute the first and second order partial derivatives of $u_M$ with respect to $B$ and $\rho$.
-In Figure~\ref{fig:LagrangianPartials}, we plot $H$, $c_s^2$, $B\rho u_{\rho B}$ and $B^2u_{BB}/\rho$ as a function of $B$ or $\rho$, for a representative core temperatures for a magnetar over a few hundred years old~\citep{Potekhin2018} of $10^8$ K. The most prominent features in panel (a) are the de Haas--van Alphen oscillations of $H$, resulting from the population of successive Landau levels as $B$ is decreased, where a new Landau level starts being populated significantly at $B=(\mu_a^2-m_a^2)/(2en)$ for integer $n$.
+In Figure~\ref{fig:LagrangianPartials}, we plot $H$, $c_s^2$, $B\rho u_{\rho B}$ and $B^2u_{BB}/\rho$ as a function of $B$ or $\rho$, for a representative core temperatures for a magnetar over a few hundred years old~\citep{Potekhin2018} of $10^8$ K. Panel (a) shows that $B\approx H$ as mentioned in the introduction, and prominently shows the de Haas--van Alphen oscillations of $H$, resulting from the population of successive Landau levels as $B$ is decreased, where a new Landau level starts being populated significantly at $B=(\mu_a^2-m_a^2)/(2en)$ for integer $n$.
 At $T=0$, the slope of $H(B)$ is discontinuous at $B=(\mu_a^2-m_a^2)/(2en)$ for integer $n$; nonzero $T$ restores continuity.
 However, the derivatives of $H(B)$ fluctuate rapidly with large positive and negative values near $B=(\mu_a^2-m_a^2)/(2en)$.
 As the inset in (b) shows, the Landau quantization of the fermions also has a small effect on the sound speed, causing fluctuations of a few percent around its zero field value.
 Landau quantization also results in the spikes that are observed in $Bu_{\rho B}$ and $B^2u_{BB}/\rho$ for $B\gtrsim 10^{15}$. $Bu_{\rho B}$ and $B^2u_{BB}/\rho$ can clearly be negative, which will lead to potential instabilities.
 Since their sign change is associated with Landau quantization, we conclude that this will be the dominant mechanism in any potential instability that will occur as opposed to the vacuum Euler--Heisenberg Lagrangian.
-However, $Bu_{\rho B}$ and $B^2u_{BB}/\rho$ are much smaller than $c_s^2$, so is clear that $V^2$ defined in Eq.~(\ref{eq:V2}) will be positive, and so for the $k_x=0$ perturbations to be unstable will require the $k_x=0$ magnetic buoyancy criterion SC1 (Eq.~(\ref{eq:SC1})) to be negative.
+However, $Bu_{\rho B}$ and $B^2u_{BB}/\rho$ are much smaller than $c_s^2$, so it is clear that $V^2$ defined in Eq.~(\ref{eq:V2}) will be positive, and so for the $k_x=0$ perturbations to be unstable will require the $k_x=0$ magnetic buoyancy criterion SC1 (Eq.~(\ref{eq:SC1})) to be negative.

 The quantity $K_1$ defined in Eq.~(\ref{eq:K1}) and rewritten in Eq.~(\ref{eq:MPR1}) is plotted in Figure~\ref{fig:MPRFig} for a range of reasonable neutron star core temperatures $T=5\times10^7,10^8,5\times10^8$ K. The damping effect of increasing temperature is clearly demonstrated, but is important only where new Landau levels become populated i.e. where the second-order partial derivatives of $P$ would be divergent at zero temperature.
 Increasing the temperature stabilizes the fluid; as the temperature is increased, fewer ``spikes'' in $K_1$ become negative.
 The unstable regions are very narrow in $B$-space for constant $\rho$ and in $\rho$-space for constant $B$.